HL7/fhir-specialty-rx/input/pages/patient-matching.md

 #### Step 2: Populate the patient information in the request

 When retrieving information using RESTful searches...
-- the Data Consumer system SHALL include a `patient` parameter in the search containing the retrieved patient ID.
+- the Data Consumer system SHALL include a `patient` parameter in the search containing the retrieved patient ID  (Patient.id).

 When retrieving information using a Specialty Rx Query message, the Data Consumer system...
 - SHALL populate the `requester-patient` parameter with a reference to the **Data Consumer system's Patient resource**